ximispot/woody/docs/api/middleware/timeout.md

 title: Timeout
 ---

-There exist two distinct implementations of timeout middleware [Fiber](https://github.com/gofiber/fiber).
+There exist two distinct implementations of timeout middleware [Woody](https://github.com/gowoody/woody).

 **New**

-Wraps a `fiber.Handler` with a timeout.
-If the handler takes longer than the given duration to return, the timeout error is set and forwarded to the centralized [ErrorHandler](https://docs.gofiber.io/error-handling).
+Wraps a `woody.Handler` with a timeout.
+If the handler takes longer than the given duration to return, the timeout error is set and forwarded to the centralized [ErrorHandler](https://docs.gowoody.io/error-handling).

 :::caution
 This has been deprecated since it raises race conditions.